-The Brazilian partner dance "Samba de Gafieira" blends Brazilian flair and rhythmic hip movements with the lightness of the waltz, the sensuality of salsa, and the elegance of Argentine tango.
-The dance features a mix of playful figures, graceful movements, and dynamic step combinations.
-A defining characteristic of Samba is its rhythm, often broken up by numerous off-beats.
+The Brazilian partner dance “Samba de Gafieira” combines Brazilian charm and rhythmic hip movements with the lightness of the waltz, the sensuality of salsa, and the elegance of Tango Argentino.
+The dance impresses with a mixture of humorous figures, elegant movements, and dynamic step sequences.
+Especially characteristic of Samba are the rhythms, which are broken up by numerous “Off-Beats”.

 Samba de Gafieira originated as a social dance and music genre in the early 20th century in Rio de Janeiro.
-Its roots lie in the fusion of Afro-Brazilian rhythms and dances, such as Maxixe, with colonial European dance and music traditions.
-The dance evolved further in the "Gafieiras," dance halls in Rio frequented mainly by the working class.
-The Samba music played there also became increasingly diverse and instrumental.
-Over time, new influences from other dance styles were incorporated, leading to continuous development.
-The modern Samba de Gafieira, which is gaining popularity again among young dancers, is the culmination of this evolution: a complex and versatile mix of steps, movements, and figures danced to the equally varied Samba music.
+Its roots lie in the interplay of Afro-Brazilian rhythms and dances, such as Maxixe, as well as colonial European dance and music culture.
+The dance developed further in the “Gafieiras”, the dance venues of Rio, which were mainly frequented by the working class.
+The Samba music played there also became increasingly versatile and instrumental.
+Over time, new influences from other dance styles flowed in, leading to continuous development.
+Today’s Samba de Gafieira, which is gaining popularity especially among young dancers, is the result of this development: a complex and versatile mixture of steps, movements, and figures, danced to the equally diverse Samba music.

-Meanwhile, in the "Morros," the hills of Rio, and particularly in the poorer neighborhoods, the "Samba no Pé" developed as a solo dance.
-Strongly influenced by the rise of Carnival, this dance is now internationally recognized and often what people think of when they hear "Samba," especially due to the global fame of the Brazilian Carnival.
-However, it is just one of many forms of Samba.
+At the same time, in the “Morros”, the hills of Rio, and especially in the poorer neighborhoods, the “Samba no Pé” developed as a solo dance.
+Strongly influenced by Carnival, this dance is now known worldwide and is often the first thing people associate with Samba, especially due to the famous Brazilian Carnival.
+However, it is just one of many expressions of Samba.

 Source: Samba Aachen